NetSPI/SQLC2/README.md

 SQLC2 is a PowerShell script for deploying and managing a command and control system that uses SQL Server as both the control server and the agent.

 # Why Bother with a SQL Server Based C2?
 More companies are starting to use Azure SQL Server databases.
-When those Azure SQL Server instances are created, they are made accessible via a subdomain of “*.database.windows.net” on port 1433.
-For example, I could create SQL Server instance named “mysupersqlserver.database.windows.net”.
-As a result, some corporate network configurations allow outbound internet access to any “*.database.windows.net” domain on port 1433.
+When those Azure SQL Server instances are created, they are made accessible via a subdomain of database.windows.net on port 1433.
+For example, I could create SQL Server instance named "mysupersqlserver.database.windows.net".
+As a result, some corporate network configurations allow outbound internet access to any "database.windows.net" subdomain on port 1433.

 So, the general idea is that as Azure SQL Server adoption grows, there will be more opportunity to use SQL Server as a control channel during pentests that looks kind of like normal traffic .